Lupe zum Vergrößern des Bildes

 • Online representation

-• The goal of the Clinical WG is to translate clinical insight on liquid biopsy applications into clinical utility.
+• The goal of the Clinical WG is to translate clinical insights on liquid biopsy applications into clinical utility.

 This is achieved by: